DFE-Digital/get-into-teaching-app/app/views/content/funding-and-support/tuition-fees.md

       </p>
       <p>
       Find out more about <a href="/non-uk-teachers/fees-and-funding-for-non-uk-trainees">fees and financial support for non-UK trainee teachers</a>.</p>
+inset_text:
+  fee-increase:
+    text: |-
+      In autum 2025, the maximum fees that providers can charge for postgraduate teacher training courses increased.
+These are the fees shown on this page.

+      If you've already applied to a course, speak with your provider to check if they will be increasing their fees.
 ---
 For most postgraduate teacher training courses in England you need to pay a tuition fee.

 ## Postgraduate teacher training course fees

+$fee-increase$

 The maximum tuition fee for a postgraduate teacher training course for UK applicants is: